The Contextual Journal - Seedtag Blog

 Key differences

-• On traditional cable, content is broadcast at specific times and dates, while connected TV allows viewers to watch content on their schedule.
+• On traditional cable, content is broadcast at specific times and dates, while connected TV allows viewers to watch content on their own schedule.

-Linear TV vs CTV advertising
+Linear TV Advertising

-On the other hand, CTV advertising is a form of digital advertising that involves placing ads on connected TVs like smart TVs and streaming devices.
+CTV advertising is a form of digital advertising that involves placing ads on connected TVs like smart TVs and streaming devices.
 Advertisers buy ad inventory through ad exchanges or directly from CTV platforms and then place the ads within the content viewers watch on their connected TVs.
-Viewers see the ads as they browse, pause, and watch content on their connected TVs.
+This approach allows advertisers to reach their target audience with greater precision targeting by analyzing viewing habits and engagement data.

 While linear advertising enables advertisers to reach a wider audience base, the targeting capabilities are more limited.
 Advertisers cannot target niche audience segments making it difficult to target specific demographics or interests precisely.
 Since targeting is primarily based on DMAs, advertisers have restricted capabilities and could target segments where many viewers fall outside the desired target group.